Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Introduction

 In the setting of the connection coefficients $k_{\la^{(1)},\cdots,\la^{(r)}}^{n}$, we define the {\em genus} ${\sf g}(\la^{(1)},\ldots,\la^{(r)})$ of the partitions $\la^{(i)}$ by the equation

 We can take ${\sf g}$ to be a non-negative integer, since otherwise it is easy to show that $k_{\la^{(1)}\cdots\la^{(r)}}^n=0$.

-Regarding the evaluation of $k_{\la,\mu}^{n}$, using an inductive argument B\'{e}dard and Goupil \cite{BG} first found a formula for the case ${\sf g}(\la,\mu)=0$.
+Except for special cases there are no closed formulas for the connection coefficients $k^n_{\la^{(1)},\ldots,\la^{(r)}}$.
+For instance, using an inductive combinatorial argument B\'{e}dard and Goupil \cite{BG} found a formula for $k_{\la,\mu}^{n}$ in the case ${\sf g}(\la,\mu)=0$.
 This was extended by Goulden and Jackson \cite{GJ92} to evaluate $k^n_{\la^{(1)},\ldots,\la^{(r)}}$ in the case ${\sf g}(\la^{(1)},\ldots, \la^{(r)})=0$ via a bijection with a set of ordered rooted $r$-cacti on $n$ $r$-gons.
 Later, using characters of the symmetric group and a combinatorial development, Goupil and Schaeffer \cite{GS} derived an expression for connection coefficients of arbitrary genus as a sum of positive terms (see Biane \cite{PB} for a succinct algebraic derivation; Poulalhon and Schaeffer \cite{PS} and Irving \cite{JI} for further generalizations).
-Recently, Chapuy \cite{GCT} and \cite{GC} found a remarkable combinatorial identity for $\sum_{\la,\mu, \ell(\la)=a,\ell(\mu)=b} k^n_{\la,\mu}$ by identifying $2{\sf g}$ special elements in the cycles, called {\em trisections}, and slicing the cycles at these to obtain lower genus factorizations of the long cycle.
+As a general rule, these developments are quite intricate and the formulas obtained are rather complicated.

-Interestingly, if the permutations are associated to set partitions that refine the partitions induced by the disjoint cycle decomposition ({\em i.e.} we color the cycles allowing repeated colors), then explicit direct bijections and closed expressions are attained (see Lass \cite{L}, Goulden and Nica \cite{GN}, and Bernardi \cite{B}).
-In this paper we follow this approach and introduce the notion of {\em partitioned tricolored (bicolored) $3$-cacti (maps)} of given type, refining the work of Schaeffer and Vassilieva in \cite{SV} and \cite{SV2}, and use a purely combinatorial argument to derive the explicit generating series for $k^n_{\la,\mu,\nu}$ and $k^n_{\la,\mu}$ in Equations \eqref{eq1} and \eqref{eq2} respectively.
+Interestingly, if we consider the generating series for the coefficients $k_{\la^{(1)},\cdots,\la^{(r)}}^{n}$ as in the LHS of \eqref{eq1}, the coefficients of their expansion in the basis of monomial symmetric functions, as in the RHS of \eqref{eq1}, can be computed in closed form thanks to a result by Jackson \cite{DMJ} obtained algebraically using the theory of the irreducible characters of the symmetric group.
+There are direct bijections for a variant of the case of two factors (i.e. $r=2$) like the celebrated Harer-Zagier formula \cite{HZ}: see Lass \cite{L}, Goulden and Nica \cite{GN}, and Bernardi \cite{B}.
+In this paper we follow this approach and introduce the notion of {\em partitioned tricolored (bicolored) $3$-cacti (maps)} of given type, refining the work of Schaeffer and Vassilieva in \cite{SV} and Vassilieva in \cite{V}, and use a purely combinatorial argument to derive the explicit generating series for $k^n_{\la,\mu,\nu}$ and $k^n_{\la,\mu}$ in Equations \eqref{eq1} and \eqref{eq2} respectively.